North Branch Potomac water or watershed scenery in Maryland

 Best flows

-Use RiverReports and USGS 01595800 at Barnum for upper tailwater planning, then compare USGS 01598500 at Luke when the lower corridor is part of the day.
+Use RiverReports and USGS 01595800 at Barnum for upper tailwater planning, then compare USGS 01598500 at Luke when the lower area is part of the day.
 One gauge does not answer every reach.

 Skip wading when releases are high or rising, border-water rules are unclear, the access point depends on private land, or boulder current and weather make exits uncertain.